-(1) Does not include the realized value associated with derivative instruments that settle through physical delivery, as settlement is equal to contractually fixed price from trade date multiplied by contractual volume.
+(1) Does not include the realized value associated with derivative instruments that settle through physical delivery, as settlement is equal to the contractually fixed price from trade date multiplied by contractual volume.
 See settlements line item in this table.

-- (2) Impact to earnings on deals that existed at the beginning of the period and continue to exist at the end of the period. - (3) Impact to earnings on deals that were entered into during the reporting period and continue to exist at the end of the period.
+(2) Impact to earnings on deals that existed at the beginning of the period and continue to exist at the end of the period.